AsalBarak/advanced_fMRI_course/OnlineResources.md

 * a FAQ [article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3896880/) on the GLM by Cyril Pernet with [matlab code](https://www.frontiersin.org/articles/file/downloadfile/58014_supplementary-materials_datasheets_1_zip/octet-stream/Data%20Sheet%201.ZIP/2/58014) to go through has some mention on reporting PSC.
 * See also this FSL [guide](http://mumford.bol.ucla.edu/perchange_guide.pdf) by Jeanette Mumford (   ???   ) for reporting results in PSC.
-* This [post](http://blogs.warwick.ac.uk/nichols/entry/spm_plot_units/) by Tom Nichols (   ???   ) can be helpful to understand what are the units that SPM paranter estimates are reported in.
+* This [post](http://blogs.warwick.ac.uk/nichols/entry/spm_plot_units/) by [Tom Nichols](https://twitter.com/ten_photos) can be helpful to understand what are the units that SPM paranter estimates are reported in.
 * The [MarsBAR](http://marsbar.sourceforge.net/) SPM toolbox can also help you deal with PSC.
 * From the [ArtRepair webiste](https://cibsr.stanford.edu/content/dam/sm/cibsr/documents/tools/methods/artrepair-software/FMRIPercentSignalChange.pdf)